 Can I assist wildlife in the coming weeks and months through Australian Wildlife Journeys?

 Yes!
-We are currently seeking expressions of interest from international travellers that would like to combine wildlife touring with group conservation action days across multiple regions across Australia from July onwards - primarily, but not limited to land rehabilitation.
+We have published a series of opportunities for international travellers that would like to combine wildlife touring with group conservation action days across multiple regions across Australia from July onwards - primarily, but not limited to land rehabilitation.